godalming123/bento/readme.md

 - Having lots of packages (although currently there are less than a hundred)
 - Just working on every linux distro
+- Not necesitating root permisions to be installed, and to install packages
 - Being fast at installing and running packages
 - Being small (installed packages do not take too much space)
 - Being minimal (bento itself is a single, statically-linked binary)